okube-ai/laktory/docs/quickstart.md

     [`laktory.models.Table`][laktory.models.Table]<br>
     [`laktory.models.Pipeline`][laktory.models.Pipeline]<br>

-Once you have data events in your landing storage (they can be generated with any external system), build a yaml file (or python code) to define your data pipeline and the associated transformations.
+Once you have data events in your landing storage (they can be generated with Laktory as above or any external system), build a yaml file (or python code) to define your data pipeline and the associated transformations.
 This configuration file may be used to set

 * pipeline properties
 * data transformations
 * privileges and grants

 ```yaml title="pipeline.yaml"
 name: pl-stock-prices